collabnix/dockerlabs/beginners/images/b301-helloworld.md

 ## Explanation

+This image is a prime example of using the scratch image effectively.
+See hello.c in https://github.com/docker-library/hello-world for the source code of the hello binary included in this image.

 So what’s happened here?
 We’ve called the docker run command, which is responsible for launching containers.

 The argument hello-world is the name of the image someone created on dockerhub for us.
 It will first search for "hello-world" image locally and then search in Dockerhub.